Yu Liang: After Su Jun's defeat

-Initially, Yu tendered many resignations to the emperor, his nephew.
-Wang Dao, as regent, turned those resignations down in the emperor's name and but instead commissioned Yu as the governor of Yu Province (豫州, by that point referring to modern central Anhui).
-After Tao's death in 334, Yu succeeded him as the governor of Jing (荊州, modern Hubei and Hunan), posted to Wuchang (武昌, modern Ezhou, Hubei), Yu, and Jiang Provinces and the military commander of the western provinces.
-Even though he was not in control of the government, but he continued to have great influence from his post as the emperor's uncle.
+Initially, Yu tendered many resignations to his nephew, the emperor.
+Wang Dao, as regent, turned those resignations down in the emperor's name.
+Instead, Yu was commissioned as the governor of Yu Province (豫州, by that point referring to modern central Anhui).
+After Tao's death in July 334, Yu succeeded him as the governor of Jing (荊州, modern Hubei and Hunan); he was posted to Wuchang (武昌, modern Ezhou, Hubei), Yu, and Jiang Provinces and the military commander of the western provinces.
+Even though he was not in control of the government, he continued to have great influence from his post as the emperor's uncle.